taking a nap outside a gurudwara in Delhi

 Dilli Haat INA, a wonderful market for authentic Indian textiles and handicrafts for first time visitors in Delhi

 Dilli Haat is a pedestrian only, outdoor craft and food market.
 Artisans and craftspeople from all over India come here for two weeks at a time to sell their products.
-It’s an excellent place to shop and see a variety of textiles and authentic handicrafts from around the country.
+It’s an excellent place to shop for authentic handicrafts from around the country.
 There’s also a large food court offering foods from states all across India.

 Prices may be slightly higher than in the local markets, but given the convenience of having everything in one place and being able to shop in a calm and traffic free environment, I think it’s worth it.
 Bargaining is absolutely fine, especially if you are purchasing more than one item.